Are you busy publishing blog posts every couple of days? Wondering if 500 or 1,000 or 2,000 words per day are enough to get your blog rolling?

 With a moderate frequency, they will love to read, share, comment your posts.
 And they feel in control of things, which is keeping up with your updates in this case.

-Myth #3 – Publishing every day helps to improve your writing
+Myth #3 – Publishing often helps to improve your writing

-Publishing every day does not help to improve your writing.
+Publishing often does not help to improve your writing.
 It is rather likely to harm your writing, at least when you try to master blogging as a solopreneur.

 There are many other things beyond writing you need to take care of to turn your blogging journey into a profitable business.
 Bloggers are short in time in general.
 And even more if under the strains of a high publishing frequency schedule.